tmtnslt/shytlight_simulator/README.md

 ## Usage:

-clone repository with submodule an place in a valid import location.
+clone repository with submodule and place in a valid import location.
 Then, write your shitlight pattern as usual*, but instead of

     import shytlight